All Episodes

 Happy New Year.

-Look at these folks are determined to divide us.
+These folks are determined to divide us.

-They play the politics of the division.
+They play the politics of the vision.

-He said, we have a choice to make as a nation.
+Martin Luther King said back in the mid-60s, he said, we have a choice to make as a nation.

 We can choose chaos or we can choose community.

-And these folks who are dividing us on the basis of race and ethnicity have chosen chaos and conflict.
+And these folks Who are dividing us on the basis of race and ethnicity have chosen chaos and conflict.

-Look, you're absolutely right in your opening remarks.
+So you're absolutely right in your opening remarks.

-But these guys, they don't care, son.
+But these guys, they don't care, Sean.

 It collapses.

-And let me ask you this, Ken, straight up.
+Let me ask you this, Ken, straight up.

 Is that racism to you?